 Ensuring bar is well-stocked with ice and liquor.

 Checking taps, soda dispensers and small appliances to confirm that they are working properly, assist management with repairs as needed.
+Alert management if anything needs to be cleaned, repaired, ordered etc.

 Keeping the bar clean by wiping down surfaces, sweeping and mopping, removing soiled glassware, scrubbing coolers and storage areas, and emptying trash receptacles.
+Covid implications requiring us to up our cleaning standards to ensure customers feel clean and safe at our bar, tables, patio etc.

 Learning about menu items and memorizing cocktail recipes.
+Being able to explain drinks to customers if necessary.

 Taking orders, bussing tables, opening tabs, and processing payments especially during peak hours.